A well-organized Statement of Work (SOW) is your first opportunity to show your agency’s value as a partner.

 7. Terms and Conditions

-As with any contract, you will need to include legal information.
-In this section you should include information regarding contract termination, invoicing agreements, damages, and any other legal issues relevant to your business relationship.
+As with any contract, you must include legal information, including contract termination, invoicing agreements, damages, and other legal issues relevant to your relationship with the customer.